mosaic-design-system/docs/src/components/dropdown.md

       Dropdowns are most commonly used with a Button, but can be triggered from other components.
 On selecting the component an overlay (often as a Card) will be shown with a list of items to enable the user to navigate to another area or perform an action in context to the current page.
 Very common examples of Dropdowns are overflow menus.

+      #### Dropdown or a Select?

+      Dropdowns and Select component can appear to be very similar and sometimes it is hard to chose the appropriate component.
+As general rule of thumb, the component triggering the dropdown doesn't change when an item is selected, eg if trigger from a button, the button text should not change.
+If you want the selection to be shown when the overlay is hidden, then you should use the Select component.

       - - -

       ## Dropdown type